Lyme Science Blog

 What if my test is negative but I have symptoms?

-Negative serologic testing does not rule out Lyme disease, especially in early infection.
-Clinical diagnosis based on symptoms and exposure history is appropriate when testing is unreliable.
+Negative testing does not rule out Lyme disease, particularly in early infection.

 Clinical Takeaway